-The TPS703xx low dropout regulator family provides dual regulated output voltages for DSP applications that require a high-performance power management solution.
-These devices provide fast transient response and high accuracy, while drawing low quiescent current.
-Programmable sequencing provides a power solution for DSPs without any external component requirements.
-This reduces the component cost and board space while increasing total system reliability.
-The TPS703xx family has an enable feature that puts the device into sleep mode, reducing the input current to 1 μ A. Other features are the integrated SVS (power-on reset, RESET) and power good (PG1).
-These differential features monitor output voltages and provide logic output to the system, and provide a complete DSP power solution.
+The TPS704xx low dropout regulator family provides dual regulated output voltages with independent enable functions.
+These devices provide fast transient response and high accuracy with small output capacitors, while drawing low quiescent current.
+Other features are integrated SVS (power-on reset, RESET) and power good (PG1, PG2) that monitor output voltages and provide logic output to the system.
+These differentiated features provide a complete power solution.

-The TPS703xx, unlike many other LDOs, features very low quiescent current that remains virtually constant even with varying loads.
+The TPS704xx, unlike many other LDOs, features very low quiescent current that remains virtually constant even with varying loads.
 Conventional LDO regulators use a PNP pass element, the base current of which is directly proportional to the load current through the regulator ($I_B = I_C/\beta$).
-The TPS703xx uses a PMOS transistor to pass current.
-Because the gate of the PMOS is voltage driven, operating current is low and stable over the full load range.
+The TPS704xx uses a PMOS transistor to pass current; because the gate of the PMOS is voltage-driven, operating current is low and stable over the full load range.